intel/qpl/doc/source/documentation/introduction_docs/introduction.rst

 -  Application-transparent usages such as memory page compression.
 -  Data integrity operations, e.g., CRC-64.

-Intel IAA supports lightweight compression schemes such as zero-compression and heavier formats such as Huffman encoding and Deflate.
+Intel IAA supports Huffman encoding and
+Deflate.
 For the Deflate format, Intel IAA supports indexing of the compressed stream for efficient random access.